bluprince13/slides/slides/intro-to-stock-market/index.md

 ## Capital Gains Tax (CGT)

 - Tax-free allowance: £3000
-- 10% on gains within basic rate band
+- 18% on gains within basic rate band
-- 20% on gains above basic rate band
+- 24% on gains above basic rate band
 - See [[Capital Gains Tax allowances - gov.uk](https://www.gov.uk/capital-gains-tax)]

 --

 ## How can we minimise the tax we owe?

-- Government incentivises us to to save by offering tax benefits
+- Government incentivises us to save by offering tax benefits
 - We just need to make use of these `tax wrappers`

 ---